• Home

 About This Song

-“Where Do You Start” was written in 1987 by Johnny Mandell, with lyrics by Alan and Marilyn Bergman.
-It is one the great songs from the Bergmans with a beautiful melody by Johnny Mandel.
+“Where Do You Start” was written in 1987 by Johnny Mandel, with lyrics by Alan and Marilyn Bergman.
 This song has had many beautiful recordings: Nancy Lamott, Shirley Horn, Rosemary Clooney, Barbra Streisand, the Brad Mehldau Trio, Annie Ross, and Tony Bennett.

 About This Version

-Tony Bennett recorded “Where Do You Start” in 2004 for his album The Art of Romance.
-Mandel wrote the arrangment and conducted the orchestra.
+Tony Bennett recorded “Where Do You Start” in 2004 for The Art of Romance.
+Johnny Mandel wrote the arrangement.

-Filed Under: Song of the Day Tagged With: Alan Bergman, Johnny Mandel, Marilyn Bergman, The Art of Romance, Tony Bennett
+Filed Under: Song of the Day Tagged With: Alan Bergman, Grammy award, Johnny Mandel, Marilyn Bergman, Nancy LaMott, The Art of Romance, Tony Bennett

 Song of the Day: The Shadow of Your Smile